BrockSmedley/TCP-Starvation/README.md

 # TCP-Starvation

+**Instructions:**
+run `killem.sh <website>` and watch it burn

-**Update:** From comments throughout different communities, I've seen links to different articles describing the same issue as I do here.
+**Update from the other guy:** From comments throughout different communities, I've seen links to different articles describing the same issue as I do here.
 I understand this vulnerability that has existed for quite some time already (10y+), and by no means trying to take credit for them.
 Perhaps I used wrong search terms when looking for related articles, or just that they was located at page 42 on google.
 Either way, I still hope you enjoy the read and perhaps learn something useful.